marshomics/profinder/README.md

   <img src="pipeline.png" width="100%">
 </p>

+## Bacteria vs. archaea

+The `--domain` flag controls which promoter classifier is used.

+`--domain bacteria` (the default) runs [PromoterLCNN](https://github.com/occasumlux/Promoters), a two-stage CNN trained on experimentally verified *E. coli* K-12 promoters from RegulonDB.
+Stage 1 separates promoters from non-promoters.
+Stage 2 assigns a sigma-factor subtype (σ70, σ24, σ28, σ32, σ38, σ54).
+Only the 3'-terminal 81 nt of each intergenic region (closest to the transcription start site) is classified.
+The HTML report filters to σ70 promoters.

+`--domain archaea` runs [iProm-Archaea](https://github.com/PromoterTools/iPromArchaea), a CNN that uses 6-mer frequency encoding to perform binary promoter/non-promoter classification.
+Archaea lack bacterial sigma factors, so there is no subtype assignment.
+Each intergenic region is scanned in non-overlapping 100 bp windows from 5' to 3', matching the original tool's design.
+An IGR is called a promoter if any window scores positive.
+This means longer intergenic regions are fully scanned rather than truncated to a fixed-length suffix.

+When `--domain archaea` is specified, Prokka's `--kingdom` is automatically set to `Archaea` (override with `--kingdom` if needed).

+All other pipeline steps (Prokka annotation, IGR extraction, operon identification, HMM marker screening, FIMO motif scanning, report generation) run identically for both domains.

 ## How the pipeline works

 ProFinder is not a genome-wide promoter annotation tool.
 It applies a series of biologically motivated filters to produce a short, high-confidence list of promoter sequences upstream of single-copy phylogenetic marker genes: ribosomal proteins, tRNA synthetases, DNA replication components, and similar housekeeping functions.
 These genes are constitutively expressed because the cell cannot afford to silence them, so their promoters are strong candidates for driving reliable expression.